CLI

 • pwa: Progressive Web App support

-• tauri: Desktop app support
+• tauri: Desktop app support for static web output (not compatible with --backend self)

 • starlight: Starlight documentation site